Trump calls impeachment case a ‘witch hunt’ and hints at a political return

 “Fraud.
 Flat-out fraud,” he said angrily.

-In a brief rebuttal, Rep. Jamie B. Raskin (D-Md.), the lead House manager, called the Trump lawyer “the distinguished counsel,” but ridiculed what he called his “false and illogical” arguments.
+In a brief rebuttal, Rep. Jamie B. Raskin (D-Md.), the lead House manager, called the Trump lawyer “the distinguished counsel” but ridiculed what he called his “false and illogical” arguments.

 When it was over, there were no handshakes or any apparent interaction between the two panels of lawyers.
 Van der Veen did return to the lectern, where he appeared to pocket Senate coasters.